ga-sf-study-group/May-6-2015/README.md

 How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?</p>

 <h2>Problem #4</h2>
 <p>A Queue is a datastructure which has two methods, enqueue and dequeue, that accepts data in a first-in first-out manner.
 Enqueue pushes data on to the back of the queue and dequeue pulls an item off of the front.
 A stack is datastructure which has two methods, push and pop, that accepts data in a first-in last out manner.
 Push puts an item onto the top of the stack, and pop removes an item from the top of the stack.
-Create a queue using 2 stacks.
-In most languages a stack can be efficiently represented with an array.</p>
+In most languages a stack can be efficiently represented with an array.
+Create a queue using 2 stacks.</p>

-<h2>Problem #5</2>
+<h2>Problem #5</h2>
-Create a function which accepts a string and returns true or false depending on For example: if str is "(hello (world))", then the output should be 1, but if str is "((hello (world))" the the output should be 0 because the brackets do not correctly match up.
-Only "(" and ")" will be used as brackets.
-If str contains no brackets return 1.
+<p>Create a function which accepts a string containing parentheses and returns true or false depending if the the parentheses are well matched.
+For example: if str is "(hello (world))", then the output should be true, but if str is "((hello (world))" the the output should be false because the parentheses do not correctly match up.
+Only "(" and ")" will be used.
+If str contains no parentheses return true. </p>